 As a church cooperating with like-minded sister churches of the Southern Baptist Convention, Pinehurst Baptist Church became a member of Mt.
 Baker Association, made up of churches north from Everett as far as the Canadian Border.
 Later in 1961, Pinehurst became a member of the much larger Evergreen association (now Puget Sound Baptist Association) made up of churches in and around the greater Seattle area.

-In 1962 the congregation exercised faith through a venture to raise funds and construct a1966 new sanctuary.
+In 1962 the congregation exercised faith through a venture to raise funds and construct a new sanctuary.
 Several ideas were considered and, two years later, on May 3, 1964, the church applied for a $30,000 loan from the S.B.C.
 Home Mission Board.
 Finally, on October 3rd , 1965, a groundbreaking service was held to inaugurate construction.

 Additions and modifications to the original building have taken place in at least four different stages.
 Major modification of the downstairs area was done by member volunteers in 1985 and 1986.
 As the membership began to grow and more educational space was needed, excavation and construction was begun on the "Mabel O'Donnell educational Wing" in 1989.
 Then, as more space was needed, an additional two-story educational wing was built on the northwest corner of the church property adjoining the original building.